-Tech talents are rare finds, especially skilled and experienced developers.
+Tech talent is rare, especially skilled and experienced developers.
 A lot of people assume that you can easily hire programmers.
 Simply browse through LinkedIn or other job posting sites where profiles of software developers flood through every page.

 However, you are not merely hiring someone who knows how to code.
 You want someone who can help you grow your SaaS business.
 The only way to do that is to make sure that you recruit the right people to work for your company.

-This article will discuss how you can wisely search and employ tech talent in your company.
+This article will discuss how you can wisely search for and employ tech talent in your company.

 Are You a Tech or Non-Tech?